nyan-lin-tun/Cocktail-Factory/README.md

 A cocktail factory app which provides list of cocktails.
 Also support filter with category and glass.
 This app provide the detail instructions and ingredients of each cocktails.

+## Offline support screens

+Only the home page, glass and category support offline usage.

 ## Screens